nhselect/step1-training/content/feedback/centremanager.md

 As a **Clinical Centre Manager**, during the pilot we will ask you to feedback on:​

-1. Usability of the paper version of the Step 1 proficiencies (if you have used it before)​
+1. Usability of the paper version of the Steps proficiencies (if you have used it before)​
 2. Satisfaction with training package materials​
-3. Usability of the new digital version of the Step 1 proficiencies​
+3. Usability of the new digital version of the Steps proficiencies​
 4. Experience of the pilot​

 You will be provided with access to these forms when needed – your job is just to complete them when asked.​